Changing Perspectives by Wearable Devices

 In the field of rehabilitation, it is important to share kinesthetic information, such as muscle activity which is hardly observed by visual sensation, between a physical therapist and a patient.
-For product designers and nursing teachers, it would be valuable embodied experience to see and explorer classrooms or hospital space from a child’s lower stature.
+For product designers and nursing teachers, it would be valuable embodied experience to see and explore classrooms or hospital space from a child’s lower stature.
 We never know how Parkinson’s patients manage eating utensils with hand tremors.
-These embodied experiences are usually difficult to be fully transferred to or reproduced on an another person through conversations or visual materials.
+These embodied experiences are usually difficult to be fully transferred to or reproduced on another person through conversations or visual materials.

-In order to assist in understanding one’s physical and cognitive characteristics in an embodied manner, we aim to establish an environment in our body in which a leaner can acquire one’s embodied perspective based on the learner’s active interactions in a real world, rather than presenting one’s embodied information on a computer screen.
+In order to assist in understanding one’s physical and cognitive characteristics in an embodied manner, we aim to establish an environment in our body in which a learner can acquire one’s embodied perspective based on the learner’s active interactions in a real world, rather than presenting one’s embodied information on a computer screen.
 To achieve this concept, I have developed several wearable devices such as: